 Artistic Director & Conductor

 Scott Schoonover is Founder and artistic Director of the critically acclaimed Union Avenue Opera in St. Louis, Missouri.
-At UAO, he has served as conductor for more than 52 productions over the past 24 years, including 2018’s H.M.S.
+At UAO, he has served as conductor for more than 60 productions over the past 24 years, including 2018’s H.M.S.
 Pinafore and Lost in the Stars.
-Other UAO credits include: Carousel, Wagner’s complete Ring cycle (Dove reduction), Dead Man Walking, La traviata, along with Albert Herring and Doubt both starring world renowned soprano, Christine Brewer, this past season.
+Other UAO credits include: Carousel, Wagner’s complete Ring cycle (Dove reduction), Dead Man Walking, La traviata, along with Albert Herring and Doubt both starring world renowned soprano, Christine Brewer.
 Schoonover also has conducted for several other regional companies.
 Productions include West Side Story, Don Giovani, and La traviata for Asheville Lyric Opera, Le Nozze de Figaro, Rigoletto I Pagliacci, Samson et Dalila, Werther, Don Pasquale, and Wise Women for Winter Opera Saint Louis, and Le Nozze de Figaro, L’elisir d’amore, The Merry Widow, world premiere of Abe, Pirates of Penzance, and The Mikado for Muddy River Opera Company in Quincy, Illinois.
 He conducted the world premiere of Barbara Harbach’s opera, O Pioneers! at the University of Missouri-St. Louis and regularly conducts Webster Opera Studio performances at Webster University.
 This season, Schoonover will conduct Les contes d’Hoffmann and The Cradle Will Rock as part of Union Avenue Opera’s Twenty-Third Festival Season..

 Also active as a choral conductor, Schoonover is the Artistic Director and Conductor of the Missouri Women’s Chorus and has acted as a guest conductor and clinician for several choruses in the St. Louis area.
 He serves as Director of Music at Union Avenue Christian Church in St. Louis where he has led the Chancel Choir on two European concert tours, and recently led a choral concert tour of England and Ireland in June 2015.